- Nominations may be submitted by any member of the Florida Library Association and others, if noted in the award description.

 - Organizing volunteers to provide assistance to businesses and job seekers

-- Facilitating community meetings and foster partnerships and opportunities that bring together government departments, community groups, local businesses, and local leaders to promote economic development.
+- Facilitating community meetings partnerships and opportunities that bring together government departments, community groups, local businesses, and local leaders to promote economic development.

 - Serving as a tourist welcome and information center